JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Bundled Tools Updates
 * The bundled .NET Tools (dotCover and ReSharper CLT) have been upgraded to the latest released version, 2018.1.4
 * TeamCity 2018.2 comes bundled with IntelliJ IDEA 2018.3.1.
 The IntelliJ IDEA Project Runner uses JPS 2018.3.1
-* Since TeamCity 2018.2 OpenJDK is included in the Windows .exe TeamCity distribution (before 2018.2 Oracle Java was bundled with TeamCity Windows distribution).
+* OpenJDK is bundled in the Windows `.exe` TeamCity distribution instead of Oracle Java.

 ### NuGet feed